-Kai Tak Cruise Terminal boss Jeff Bent said he is “not mourning” the cancellation of the Kai Tak monorail and called for unsold land on the former airport runway to be pressed into service as car parks.
+Kai Tak Cruise Terminal boss Jeff Bent said he is “not mourning” the cancellation of the Kai Tak monorail and called for more car parking on the former airport runway site as it’s developed.

 Speaking on RTHK’s Backchat this morning, Bent said the cancelled monorail and other “sustainable” transport features such as cycling or boardwalks wouldn’t suit his customers.

 “People would really rather drive, and I think it’s in our interest to let local people who can drive and who want to drive to do ‘park and cruise’, and in that way overseas visitors would have less of a wait for a taxi,” he said.

 “We need to plan for [cruse passengers] specifically, adding more parking requirements in the unsold lots adjacent to the cruise terminal,” he said.